sushantsp/MLOps/MLOps_EndToEnd_Pipeline_using_DVC and S3/workflow.md

 Setting up dcv pipeline (without params)
 5> Create dvc.yaml file and add stages to it.
-6> dvc init then do "dvc repro" to test the pipeline automation. (check dvc dag) 7> Now git add, commit, push
+6> dvc init then do "dvc repro" to test the pipeline automation. (check dvc dag) 7> Now git add, commit, push - dvc.lock file carries the details about each run of the pipeline.

 Setting up dcv pipeline (with params)
 8> add params.yaml file